 The injured cells then send out a distress signal which calls all the ‘cleaner’ cells needed for the process of inflammation to take place.
 Inflammation has been given a bad name over the years and patients are often keen to take anti-inflammatory drugs as quickly as possible after an injury to “stop the inflammation”.

-Thing is, inflammation is extremely important for wound healing and research suggests that you can delay or hinder your recovery from muscle and bone injuries by taking non-steroidal anti-inflammatory drugs (NSAIDS), e.g. ibuprofen, within the first few days of sustaining an injury.(2)(3)
+Thing is, inflammation is extremely important for wound healing and research suggests that you can delay or hinder your recovery from muscle and bone injuries by taking anti-inflammatory drugs, e.g. ibuprofen or naproxen, within the first few days of sustaining an injury.(2)(3)

 SMOKING and CORTICOSTEROIDS (cortisone) also interfere with wound healing and can either cause non-healing or poor healing.
 Corticosteroids may have a role to play in chronic injuries, but should be avoided during the acute stages of any sports injury.